 What Is Microinsurance?

 American International Group (AIG) was one of the first insurers to offer microinsurance on an international level with the first policy offering in Uganda in 1997.
-We saw the difference microinsurance can make in helping natural-disaster survivors recover from the devastation with Typhoon Haiyan, a typhoon that caused devastation in the Philippines in 2013.
-Only a month later, the microinsurance companies had paid claims out to local residents including fishermen and farmers totaling over $1.9 million.
-Even the Chinese have gotten on board.
-After a successful four-year trial program in the rural areas of China, the Chinese government launched a microinsurance program to last four years in July 2012.
+Microinsurance made a big difference in helping natural-disaster survivors recover from the devastation with Typhoon Haiyan, a typhoon that caused devastation in the Philippines in 2013.
+Microinsurance companies paid $12 million in claims for that disaster by 2014.

 Benefits of Microinsurance

-The greatest benefit of microinsurance is its affordability and also the sense of security it brings to low-income families who were previously unable to afford insurance.
-Think of the savings individuals can realize by never having to pay in money toward a deductible they will never use.
-Times are changing and as the millennial generation demands more choices when purchasing insurance, the insurance industry will have to learn how to embrace the change.
 Other benefits include transparency and the ability to handle claims quickly and accurately.
-Research also shows that when farmers and other small entrepreneurs feel they are protected by insurance, they are willing to take more risks and invest more in new business venture.
-This is good for the economy.
+Research also shows that when farmers and other small entrepreneurs feel they are protected by insurance, they are willing to take more risks and invest more in new business ventures which is good for the economy.

-As with any new technology, there are going to be some set-backs.
-What are the potential setbacks for microinsurance in the United States?
-To start with, the U.S. insurance industry is very highly regulated.
-There are legal requirements for insurers including liability and reserves that must be maintained.
-With microinsurance, the need for these reserves would be eliminated since microinsurance is a very “short-term” policy.
-U.S. insurance regulations will have to catch up as the use of microinsurance becomes more widely accepted inside the U.S.
+That's not to say microinsurance is on firm footing in the United States.
+The U.S. insurance industry is highly regulated and there are legal requirements for insurers including liability and reserves that must be maintained.
+With microinsurance, the need for these reserves would be eliminated since microinsurance is considered a “short-term” policy.
+If microinsurance is really going to take off in the U.S., insurance regulations will have to catch up.